 The Council will work to:

-- identifying key barriers to local entrepreneurial engagement
+- Identify key barriers to local entrepreneurial engagement.

-- developing community-fed solutions to overcome these barriers
+- Develop community-fed solutions to overcoming these barriers.

-- implementing these solutions in short-term pilot projects
+- Implement these solutions in short-term pilot projects.